openvinotoolkit/open_model_zoo/models/intel/ssd300-int8-onnx-0001/description/ssd300-int8-onnx-0001.md

-# ssd300-int8-sparse-v2-onnx-0001
+# ssd300-int8-onnx-0001

 ## Use Case and High-Level Description

 This is an SSD model with a VGG16 backbone that is designed to perform object detection.
-The model has been pretrained on the VOC image database (VOC07+12 dataset) and then symmetrically quantized to INT8 fixed-point precision and pruned to 90% sparsity rate using Neural Network Compression Framework (NNCF).
+The model has been pretrained on the VOC image database (VOC07+12 dataset) and then symmetrically quantized to INT8 fixed-point precision using Neural Network Compression Framework (NNCF).

-The model input is a blob that consists of a single image of "1x3x300x300" in RGB order.
+The model input is a blob that consists of a single image of "1x3x300x300" in BGR order.

-The model output for `ssd300-int8-sparse-v2-onnx-0001` is the usual object detection output for the 21 different classes present in the VOC database.
+The model output for `ssd300-int8-onnx-0001` is the usual object detection output for the 21 different classes present in the VOC database.

 ## Specification